python-adaptive/paper/paper.md

 ## Line simplification loss

 #### The line simplification loss is based on an inverse Visvalingam’s algorithm.
-Inspired by a method commonly employed in digital cartography for coastline simplification, Visvalingam's algorithm, we construct a loss function that does its reverse.[@Visvalingam1990]
+Inspired by a method commonly employed in digital cartography for coastline simplification, Visvalingam's algorithm, we construct a loss function that does its reverse [@Visvalingam1990].
 Here, at each point (ignoring the boundary points), we compute the effective area associated with its triangle, see Fig. @fig:line_loss(b).
 The loss then becomes the average area of two adjacent triangles.
 By Taylor expanding $f$ around $x$ it can be shown that the area of the triangles relates to the contributions of the second derivative.